8:00 am - 5:00 pm

 If the pain is minor, start by cleaning around the tooth to remove anything that might be stuck near it and causing the irritation.
 If this doesn’t help, or if the pain is severe, an OTC medication or cold compress on the face can provide a temporary solution until we can see you.

-Place a cold compress on the face in 10 minute intervals to manage any swelling, and try to recover any large pieces of the tooth you can find.
+Place a cold compress on the face in 10-minute intervals to manage any swelling, and try to recover any large pieces of the tooth you can find.
 To prevent the remaining tooth from cutting the inside of the mouth, cover it either with some sugarless gum or a bit of dental wax.

 We can indeed save a fully dislodged tooth and put it back into place, but only an hour or so after the initial accident, so you need to move fast!
 Try to recover the tooth, gently rinse it off, and attempt to place it back into its socket.
-If this isn’t working, store it either in the cheek or a container of milk—it’s essential that the tooth remain wet to keep it viable!
+If this isn’t working, store it either in the cheek or a container of milk—it’s essential that the tooth remains moist to keep it viable!

 Find the restoration, clean off any debris, and see if you can place it back onto the tooth.
 A small bit of toothpaste can help with this, but DO NOT use any other adhesive to keep it in place.
 Avoid chewing with the tooth until we can see you.